Aceh War: First Dutch offensive

 In 1873, negotiations took place in Singapore between representatives of the Aceh Sultanate and the local American Consul over a potential bilateral treaty.
 The Dutch saw this as a violation of a prior agreement with the British in 1871 and used this as an opportunity to annex Aceh militarily.
 An expedition under Major General Johan Harmen Rudolf Köhler was sent out on 26 March 1873, which bombarded the capital Banda Aceh and was able to occupy most of the coastal areas by April.
 It was the intention of the Dutch to attack and take the Sultan's palace, which would also lead to the occupation of the entire country.
 The Sultan requested and possibly received military aid from Italy and the United Kingdom in Singapore.
 In any case the Aceh army was rapidly modernised and enlarged with figures ranging from 10,000 to 100,000.
 Underestimating the military abilities of the Acehnese, the Dutch made some tactical errors and sustained losses including the deaths of Köhler and 80 troops.
 These defeats undermined Dutch morale and prestige.

-Forced to retreat, the Dutch imposed a naval blockade of Aceh.
-In an attempt to preserve Aceh's independence, Sultan Mahmud appealed to the other Western powers and Turkey for direct help but to little avail.
+After deciding to retreat, the Dutch imposed a naval blockade of Aceh.
+In an attempt to preserve Aceh's independence, Sultan Mahmud appealed to the other Western powers and the Ottoman Empire for direct help but to little avail.
 While the American Consul was sympathetic, the American government remained neutral.
 Due to its weak position in the international political stage, the Ottoman Empire was impotent and the British refused to intervene due to their relations with the Dutch.
 Only the French agreed to respond to Mahmud's appeal.